Modo - Inauguration of the "Slow Park" in Cervia

 The created park consists of 6 thematic areas with playful-relational installations inspired by the UN Convention on the Rights of Childhood and Adolescence and in Cervia-Child Friendly City.

-The park's play installations are designed with the idea that urban quality for children in an urban contest is made of concrete experiences: spaces and times for free circulation and play, educational activities in a healthy environment, with cultural and leisure opportunities.
+The Slow Park's play installations are designed with the idea that urban quality for children in an urban contest is made of concrete experiences: spaces and times for free circulation and play, educational activities in a healthy environment, with cultural and leisure opportunities.
 The chance to express themselves is necessary to children for training and participation, connected with a "natural" relationship with the environment.

 These inclusive games create, in a free way, a dialogue with the Pinewood of Pinarella and Tagliata and, at the same time, become triggering devices for natural rights through play, involving children in a magical, imaginative, empathetic and innovative way.